BrokenHead/Ques_from_Ms._Prissana/README.md

 ## How I run Questions

-first, make a folder and run it in vs code
+First, make a folder and run it in vs code
 ```
   code .
 ```

-second, Start TypeScript project and open watch mode for detact file changes in .ts file extension to make it complie to .js file extension
+Second, Start TypeScript project and open watch mode for detact file changes in .ts file extension to make it complie to .js file extension
 ```
   tsc --init
   tsc -w // make a ./ts folder to set as input target and make a ./dist folder to set as output target